Pavin Smith Player Props: Diamondbacks vs. Padres

-After going 0-for-1 in his most recent game, Pavin Smith and the Arizona Diamondbacks face the San Diego Padres (who will start Seth Lugo) at 9:40 PM ET on Friday.
+After going 0-for-2 in his last game, Pavin Smith and the Arizona Diamondbacks face the San Diego Padres (who will hand the ball to Joe Musgrove) at 8:10 PM ET on Saturday.

-He had a hitless performance in his last game (0-for-1) against the Padres.
+In his previous game he had a hitless showing (0-for-2) against the Padres.

 Pavin Smith Game Info & Props vs. the Padres